DaveCaulfield/hangman/README.md

 # Planning Phase

 ## User Stories:
-As a user, I want to be able to:
+As a user:
- - I want to know at first visit what the game is.
+ - I want to know at first visit what the site is.
  - I want instructions on how to play the game.
  - I want feedback throughout the game.
  - I want to play the hangman word game